cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Dyson Sphere

 You can delegate (stake) BOOT by hiring a Hero in the [Dyson Sphere](https://cyb.ai/search/dyson%20shpere).
-That will grant you H in amount equal to staked BOOT.
+That will grant you Hydrogen in amount equal to staked BOOT.

 - [hire & fire Heros](https://cyb.ai/halloffame) >>|